 The Pistons were the only high seed and home team to lose Game 1 of their first-round series.
 They were blindsided by No. 8 seed Orlando, 112-101, on Sunday after having a week off.
 Coach J.B.
-Bickerstaff felt that played a role in the loss, as the Pistons trailed by 13 five minutes into the contest and never caught up.
+Bickerstaff felt that layoff played a role in the loss, as the Pistons trailed by 13 five minutes into the contest and never caught up.

 “I thought we were a little rusty to start,” he said.
 “Coming out, giving up a 35-point quarter; that’s not typical for us.
-It felt like we were just chasingthem all night.
+It felt like we were just chasing them all night.
 We made some runs to get ourselves back in the ball game.
 Defensively, I didn’t think we were our best.
 Critical errors, mistakes that they made us pay for. “

 Forward Ausar Thompson agreed the start of the game had a major impact.